 Conclusion

 The best course of action for a business that fails financially is bankruptcy.
-As to all others, the best course is voluntary dissolution - rather than state-imposed dissolution.
+As with all others, the best course is voluntary dissolution - rather than state-imposed dissolution.
 This avoids any claims of personal liability against managers, directors, officers, and stakeholders.
-Formal dissolution avoids the incessant hassle of correspondences from government authorities and creditors and the potential of tax liability and legal troubles.
+Formal dissolution avoids the incessant hassle of correspondence from government authorities and creditors and the potential of tax liability and legal troubles.

 In this, if things get complex, hire a good accountant and attorney.
 They will be worth their weight in gold.